montaguehb/Relative-Location/README.md

 # Relative-Location
-Demonstration program of how to get a relative position with things like a CLI game isntead of using absolute cardinal directions.
+Demonstration program of how to get a relative position with things like a CLI game instead of using absolute "cardinal"directions.